-That all produce stress and too much cortisol.
-Eventually, you are unable to cope and you have an anxiety attack especially if you pre dispositioned.
+That all produces stress and increases cortisol levels.
+Eventually, you are unable to cope and you have an anxiety attack especially.

 The key is just to do one thing at a time.

-Unfortunately, we are the sit down the population, from office sitting all day to home on the couch.
+Unfortunately, we are the sit-down population, living a sedentary lifestyle- from office sitting all day to home on the couch.

-When you exercise even in just a brisk walk, your brain produces dopamine, serotonin, and endorphins that relax you and make you feel happy and at ease.
+When you exercise even in just a brisk walk, your brain produces dopamine, and endorphins and increases serotonin levels.

-You see you blood pools, you toxins sit still because the lymphatic system requires you to move, and course the heart pumps more and better when you move.
+You see your blood pools, your toxins sit still because the lymphatic system requires you to move, and of course, the heart pumps more and better when you move.